 • • • • •

-A word lover and grammar enthusiast, Kim Stegall writes for WORLDteen, a magazine from the publishers of WORLD.
-In her spare time, she serves as dramaturge for the Greenville Shakespeare Company, a nonprofit theatre.
-In addition to working on over 20 writing, grammar, and literature textbooks for BJU Press, she has written a number of plays and published two children’s books with JourneyForth: Mumsi Meets a Lion and Rodney Robbins and the Rainy-day Pond.
+A word-lover and grammar enthusiast, Kim Stegall writes for WORLDteen, a magazine published by WORLD.
+In her spare time, she serves as dramaturge for the Greenville Shakespeare Company, a local nonprofit theater.
+In addition to working on dozens of writing, grammar, and literature textbooks for BJU Press, she has written a number of plays and published two children’s books with JourneyForth: Mumsi Meets a Lion and Rodney Robbins and the Rainy-day Pond.